embEDUx/documentation/src/background/design.md

     helpful starting point for developers."
     ([Source](https://wiki.yoctoproject.org/wiki/FAQ#What_is_the_Yocto_Project.3F))

+## Cross-Target Support
+Even though the number of ARM-systems is growing, most Desktops and Servers are still running on x86-based architectures.
+In order to build the products for the platforms used within the lab-courses, it is necessary to either use cross-toolchains or emulators.

 ## Repositories - Product-Specification Storage Units
 It must be possible to build the products independently from each other.
 Therefore, each product specification should be managed in a separate storage